Riverside man convicted of prostituting women across SoCal, raping 2 victims

 Reed allegedly used existing victims to find new ones.
 Once he met the women, he would take personal belongings like their cellphones and ID cards, according to prosecutors.

-If a women tried to leave, he would threaten her and her family, officials said.
+If a woman tried to leave, he would threaten her and her family, officials said.

 After Reed was arrested by Riverside police in May 2018, investigators allegedly found he had previous human trafficking victims in three states.